Most Beautiful Places to Visit Around the World

 - Location Map

-We also cruised along the scenic Glenorchy–Paradise road, where the scenery felt almost otherworldly and stopping often was a must.
-Everywhere I turned in Glenorchy, the combination of dramatic mountains, clear lakes, and raw solitude made it feel like stepping into an epic adventure.
+In addition, I loved cruised along the scenic Glenorchy–Paradise road, where the scenery felt almost otherworldly and stopping often was absolutely a must!
+Everywhere I turned in Glenorchy, the combination of dramatic mountains, clear lakes, and raw solitude made it feel like stepping into an epic adventure, so I can't wait to go back.

-Local tip: I loved landing at Queenstown Airport (ZQN) because it's incredibly well run with a friendly Avis car rental desk, and a convenient SIM card counter, but remember that they drive on the left in New Zealand!
-Also be prepared for a rough landing because of air currents between the mountains in Queenstown.
+Local tip: I loved landing at Queenstown Airport (ZQN) because it's incredibly well run with a friendly Avis car rental desk, and a convenient SIM card counter, but remember that they drive on the left in this country!

 6. Krk Island, Croatia

-This Croatian island is a sun-soaked Adriatic island that instantly won me over with its golden beaches, ancient stone villages, olive groves, and sparkling turquoise coves — it felt like the perfect blend of Mediterranean charm and laid-back island life!
-My first trip to Krk was over four decades ago on a camping trip with my family while Croatia was still part of Yugoslavia and crossing borders wasn't as easy as it is today.
+This Croatian island is a sun-soaked Adriatic island that instantly won me over with its golden beaches, ancient stone villages, olive groves, and sparkling turquoise coves (like in my photo!).
+To me, it felt like the perfect blend of Mediterranean charm and laid-back island life!
+My first trip to Krk was over four decades ago on a camping trip with my family while Croatia was still part of Yugoslavia and today it's just as amazing as 40 years ago!

-But on my trip last month, I reached Krk Island easily via the bridge from the mainland near Rijeka in 45 minutes, and once on the island, every turn seemed to reveal something new — from the historic walled town of Krk with its narrow lanes and seaside cafés to the crystal-clear waters of Baška Beach and the peaceful pine-scented trails around Punat Bay.
+On my trip last month, I reached Krk Island easily via the scenic Krk Bridge (originally the Tito Bridge when it was completed in 1980) from the mainland near Rijeka in 45 minutes.
+Once on the island, every turn seemed to reveal something new — from the historic walled town of Krk with its narrow lanes and seaside cafés to the crystal-clear waters of Baška Beach and the peaceful pine-scented trails around Punat Bay.
 We checked into 4-star Hotel Miramare (from $87) for a blissful week, and I swam in hidden coves, wandered through centuries-old streets, tasted local olive oil and Žlahtina wine, and even took a short boat trip to nearby islets dotted with secluded beaches.

 - Elevation: 1,270 feet (390 meters) above sea level.